Samanid Empire: Literature

-Early 14th century copy of the Samanid-period Tarikhnama of Bal'ami (d.
+Miniature from an early 14th-century copy of the Samanid-period Tarikhnama of Bal'ami (d.
 992–997 CE) depicting al-Saffah (r.
 750–754) as he receives pledges of allegiance in Kufa.
 This is the earliest known extant prose book in the Persian language.

-Early 14th century copy of the Samanid-period Tarikhnama of Bal'ami, with Persian miniature depicting the arrow of old Wahraz killing Masruq, the Ethiopian king of Yemen.
+Miniature from an early 14th-century copy of the Samanid-period Tarikhnama of Bal'ami depicting the arrow of old Wahraz killing Masruq, the Ethiopian king of Yemen.

 During the 9th and 10th centuries, there was a large amount of growth in literature, mostly in poetry.
 It was during the Samanid period that Persian literature appeared in Transoxiana and was formally recognized.
 The advancement of an Islamic New Persian literature thus started in Transoxiana and Khorasan instead of Fars, the homeland of the Persians.
 The best known poets of the Samanid period were Rudaki (d.
 941), Daqiqi (d.
 977) and Ferdowsi (d.
 1020).

 Although Persian was the most-favored language, Arabic continued to enjoy a high status and was still popular among the members of the Samanid family.
 For example, al-Tha'alibi wrote an Arabic anthology named Yatimat al-Dahr ("The Unique Pearl").
 The fourth section of the anthology included a detailed account of the poets that lived under the Samanids.
 It also states that the poets of Khwarazm mostly wrote in Arabic.

 The acknowledged founder of Persian classical poetry, and a man of great perception, was Rudaki, who was born in the village of Panjrudak, which is today part of the Panjakent District in Tajikistan.
 Rudaki was already becoming popular during his early years, due to his poems, his voice, and his great skill in using the chang (an Iranian instrument similar to the harp).
 He was shortly invited to the Samanid court, where he stayed almost the rest of his life.
 Fewer than 2,000 lines of his poetry have survived, but are enough to prove his great poetic skills—he perfected every basic verse form of medieval Persian poetry: mathnawi, qasida, ghazal and ruba'i.